michel4j/epr-clocked/README.md

         `duration`: (in seconds), determines how long the source will run, and how many particles pairs will be generated.
 The number of particles in each file is printed at the end.

-NOTE, VERY IMPORTANT: For 0.01% of particles are emitted as singles instead of pairs so that there will be no counterpart in the other file.
+NOTE, VERY IMPORTANT: 0.01% of particles are emitted as singles instead of pairs so that there will be no counterpart in the other file.
 Other than that, the particles are recorded sequentially in time.
 This means it won't work to simply assume that the nth particle in one file is a pair with the nth